Mash

 Another facet of “muscular Christianity” might have been “Pot”, aka C.F.C., the Combined Cadet Force.
 We only had the Army and RAF sections.
 Well, in the Gospels, I do not recall Jesus saying much about shooting people or dropping bombs on them.

 As for my Christian education, I could not have told you, by the time I left LWC, who were the authors of the four Gospels (Matthew, Mark, Luke and John, in case you were wondering) and I knew almost nothing about Paul’s letters or the Old Testament.
-Week after week, we had R.E. lessons and Sunday after Sunday, we had to go to the service in the Gavin Hall, but I learned little or nothing.
+Week after week, we had R.E. lessons and, Sunday after Sunday, we had to go to the service in the Gavin Hall, but I learned little or nothing.
 I think that the same applies for my contemporaries at the London Water Closet.
 Yes, there is more to the Christian faith than just reading the Bible, but maybe knowing a bit about this book might be a good place to start.

-I remember one occasion when Mash was taking the class and I put my hand up.
+On one occasion Mash was taking the class and I put my hand up.
 He had made some comment about the Roman Empire and, as budding Classicist, I was damned if I would let him get away with what he was saying.
 “Yes, sir, but doesn’t Gibbon in The Decline and Fall of the Roman Empire, say that Christianity was in fact one of the reasons for the Empire’s collapse?”

 Mash should have come clean.
 Mithraism was a religion, an ideology, that supported and justified the mission of the Roman Army.
 That is why Mithraic temples were found on Hadrian’s Wall, in Germany and all over the frontier provinces of the Roman Empire.
 Mithraism was a soldier's religion.
 It gave the legions something to fight for, without any of that Christian nonsense about "turning the other cheek" and forgiving your enemies.
 The Sermon on the Mount is not going to help you when the Picts attack your milecastle on the Wall or the German tribes threaten to cross the Rhine.

 On the other hand, Mash could also have pointed out that Christian churches and monasteries were the only major institutions that helped the refugees from the barbarian attacks in the 3rd and 4th centuries.
 If you needed medical help, a Christian church would be your first port of call.
 Last, but by no means least, cathedral and monastic libraries have preserved much of the literature of Ancient Rome.
 Would we even know about Julius Caesar or Cicero, if it were not for the Christian Church?
+The feeble flame of civilization nearly went out after the collapse of the Roman Empire and it was Christianity that kept it alight.

 Malcolm also mentions “liberal intellectualism”.
 So was C.A.N.H. a life-long member of the Liberal Party?
 Or was he “liberal” in a more general sense, as he was always giving liberally to charities?
 Maybe.
 I do not know.
-Or does “liberal intellectualism” mean that you think and believe that young people should have an education in the Liberal Arts, such as Music, Drama, Art and Poetry?
-Well, yes, but most secondary schools in the UK are supposed to include these elements in the curriculums.
+Or does “liberal intellectualism” mean that you believe that young people should have an education in the Liberal Arts, such as Music, Drama, Art and Poetry?
+Well, yes, but most secondary schools in the UK are supposed to include these elements in their curriculums.

-And what about the "intellectualism" bit?
-Yes, a certain amount of academic work did go on at LWC (not much, in my brother Andrew's case), but prowess on the sports field and on the stage, in school productions, seemed to be of equal or greater importance.
-That is why The Sower, the school magazine, invariably had pages and pages of sports' reports and a review of the school play.
+Prowess on the sports field and on the stage, in school productions, seemed to be of equal or greater importance.
+That is why The Sower, the school magazine, invariably had (and probably still has) pages and pages of sports' reports and the inevitable review of the school play.
+Yes, there might also be a few poems, as a sop to "intellectualism".

 So was Malcolm Reynes actually saying anything meaningful about Mash in his piece for The Sower?
 No, I do not think so.

-According to RTD, Mash’s wife had an affair with an Income Tax inspector and his second marriage, to his secretary, also broke down.
+According to R.T.D., Mash’s wife had an affair with an Income Tax inspector and his second marriage, to his secretary, also broke down.
 He finished his days selling ladies’ underwear in a department store.
 How the mighty are fallen!

 Comments